Interior Eigensolver for Sparse Hermitian Definite Matrices Based on Zolotarev's Functions: Numerical examples

 Table~\ref{tab:ex2-comp} provides the comparison between ZoloEig and FEAST in the sequential cases.
 Note that these two algorithms were implemented in different programming languages: ZoloEig is implemented in MATLAB and FEAST is in Fortran.
 Direct comparison of the runtime is unfair for ZoloEig, since MATLAB code is usually about 5x to 10x slower than Fortran code~\footnote{Even though there is difference between programming languages, we find that the actual runtime of ZoloEig is still faster than that of FEAST for large problem sizes, namely when $y\geq 4$ in Table \ref{tab:ex2-comp}.}.
 Hence, we compare the total number of linear system solves here, which is the main cost of both algorithms besides the factorizations.
 Comparing two columns of $n_{solv}$'s in Table \ref{tab:ex2-comp}, we see that ZoloEig is about 2 to 3 times cheaper than FEAST in terms of the number of applying the direct solver, $n_{solv}$.
 More importantly, when the problem size is large, the factorization time of the direct solver is dominanting the runtime.
 In this regime, ZoloEig might be also more efficient than FEAST since it requires a smaller number of factorizations.
 ZoloEig requires only $r=3$ factorizations in Table \ref{tab:ex2-comp}, while FEAST requires $3$ to $7$ factorizations and the number of factorizations slightly increases as the problem size grows.

 In the case of parallel computing, spectrum slicing algorithms including both FEAST and ZoloEig could be highly scalable.
 For example, eigenpairs in different spectrum ranges can be estimated independently; multishift linear systems can be solved independently; and each equation solver can be applied in parallel.
 If there was unlimited computer resource, then the advantage of ZoloEig over FEAST in terms of a smaller number of factorization might be less significant, but still meaningful because the number of iterations $n_{iter}n_{gmres}$ in ZoloEig (considering both the GMRES iterations and subspace iterations) is smaller than the number of subspace iterations $n_{iter}$ in FEAST, and these iteration numbers cannot be reduced by parallel computing.
 Therefore, if unlimited computer resource was used, the total parallel runtime will be dominated by the iteration time in both ZoloEig and FEAST, and hence ZoloEig could be still faster than FEAST.
 Note that in practice the computer resource might be limited.
-In such a case, it is of interest to design faster parallel algorithms with a fixed number of computer processors.
-For a fixed number of processors, ZoloEig can assign more resouce to each matrix factorization and equation solver since the number of shifts in the multishift linear systems in ZoloEig is smaller than that of FEAST.
-Therefore, ZoloEig admits faster matrix factorization and equation solvers.
+In such a case, it is of interest to design faster parallel algorithms with a fixed number of processes.
+Given a fixed number of processes, ZoloEig has less number of matrix factorization and hence can assign more processes to each matrix factorization and each application of the factorization.
+Therefore, the runtime of parallel matrix factorization and iterative part in ZoloEig would be shorter than that of FEAST.
 The parallel version of ZoloEig is under development and it is worth to expore this benifit for large-scale eigenvalue problems.